Linda Hamilton: 1984–1997: The Terminator franchise and television work

-Hamilton returned to film with a starring role opposite in the 1990 fantasy-comedy Mr. Destiny.
+Hamilton returned to film with a starring role opposite James Belushi in the 1990 fantasy-comedy Mr. Destiny.
 In her review for the Los Angeles Times, Sheila Benson believed that the film only worked because of "Hamilton's intrinsic warmth".
 The following year, she re-teamed with James Cameron to star in Terminator 2: Judgment Day.
 Reported at the time to be the most expensive motion picture ever made, it went on to gross over US$500 million worldwide; more than any other film that year.
 Of his decision to present a more troubled version of the Sarah Connor character, Cameron later reflected, "It was all inspired by Linda really.
 I called her and said, 'Hey, we're [doing] another Terminator.
 And she [replied], 'I want to be crazy'.
 I said, 'I can do that — I'll put you in a mental hospital'.
 She said, 'Perfect.
 That's what I want'".
 Hamilton underwent intense physical training to emphasize the character's transformation during the seven years since the first film.
 "I hated [my trainer] most of the time", she later said; "He would yell at me and throw tennis balls while I was shooting weapons blindfolded.
 I'd go off to the bathroom to cry for a minute, then I'd wipe away my tears and go back".
 Critics were impressed by Hamilton's "wild-eyed" performance, with Derek Malcolm of The Guardian singling out her "formidable sweaty intensity".
 She went on to receive two MTV Movie Awards and the 1991 Saturn Award for Best Actress for her portrayal of Connor, which has since been recognised as one of the most iconic female roles in cinematic history.
 Following the success of T2, she was invited to host an episode of Saturday Night Live on November 16, 1991.